 Start putting dates on your fish food, as it loses the vitamin content fairly quickly after it is opened.
 Feeding your fish fresh, high-quality food in smaller quantities is far better than frequent large feedings of stale foods.

-Always treat according to manufacturer’s instructions, as the preparations can vary from manufacturer to manufacturer.
+Always treat according to your veterinarian's instructions, as the preparations of fin rot medications can vary from manufacturer to manufacturer.
 It is particularly important to continue treatment for the length of time recommended, as ending treatment too soon can result in a re-occurrence of the infection.